rebelsky/csc207c/_labs/exceptions.md

     } // Reading/parsing fails.
 ```

-d.
+g.
 Verify that VSCode and Maven are no longer concerned about errors in your code.

-e.
+h.
 Determine what happens when the user enters an invalid value (such as `Hello`) in response to a request for an integer.

-f.
+i.
 Commit and push your changes.

 ```text
 git add src